 Tai Chi Chuan is the embodiment of an ancient human philosophy.
 A rigorous course of self-discipline and self-exploration, through which we achieve a deeper understanding of our own mind and body, our relationships with others, and our role within the broader ecosystem.

-Tai Chi was originally made famous by Chinese boxers Yang Luchan and Yang Chengfu (among others), who answered many challenges and won in competition against other styles of martial arts.
+Tai Chi was originally made famous by Chinese boxers Yang Luchan and Yang Chengfu, who accepted many challenges and won in competition against other styles of martial arts.

-- Increased circulation and decreased stress
+- Reduces anxiety, depression and stress

 - Promotes self-awareness and self-confidence

 - Supports longevity and wellness

 * Reference: Solloway et al. (2014).
 An evidence map of the effect of Tai Chi on health outcomes.
 Specific conditions examined include hypertension, osteoarthritis, depression, COPD, insomnia, self-confidence, fall prevention, and cognitive performance.